 C. Maxim Gorky

 What do you think about these modern literature quiz questions and answers?
 We hope you have learned a lot of knowledge and interesting facts about it.
-For more challenges, make sure to check out the following poetry trivia quiz.
+For more challenges, make sure to check out the following poetry trivia quiz or this multiple choice trivia quiz.